-I’ve been working with people who struggle with food and body image issues for over 25 years now.
-At the start of every new calendar year, I am reminded of the fact that we easily forgo self-care over the holiday season and come January 1, this becomes all-too-apparent when we find ourselves standing naked in front of a full-length mirror disgusted at the reflection staring back at us.
+Seeing that it is the start of a new year–as an eating disorders therapist–I feel that it is my duty to remind you not to go on a diet; no matter how strong the temptation.
+The fact is that we tend to forgo self-care over the holiday season and come January 1, this becomes all-too-apparent when we find ourselves standing naked in front of a full-length mirror disgusted at the reflection staring back at us.
 The majority of us tend to overdo the festivities over the holidays and loosen our reign on eating healthful foods in reasonable portions, and often let exercise go out the window as well.

 Many of my clients’ stories post-holidays, having endured less-than-enjoyable family get-togethers and endless obligatory holiday parties are truly grim.
 Many tell me that the only way they found to get through one dutiful holiday obligation after the next was to stuff their faces full of Christmas baking and booze.
 No judgement here- I can totally relate and understand deeply that oftentimes, screaming obscenities at your creepy uncle across the dinner table or telling your obnoxious coworker what you really think of him/her at the office Christmas party is generally frowned upon and can have major ramifications later on.

 However, when you find you have the proverbial ‘muffin top’ around your middle and you are certain it’s not a child’s swimming toy, and is in fact, made up of pure 100% fat, the answer is not to go on the latest fad diet to get rid of it.
 If you’re still not convinced, read the rest of this article and then make up your mind.